 About our research

-Our research has a strong disciplinary basis across a broad range of scientific fields.
-Working from this basis our researchers conduct both disciplinary and interdisciplinary research.
-All our researchers have close links with society and are inspired by academic and societal issues regarding the future that they translate into fundamental research questions.
+Starting out from this basis, our researchers conduct both disciplinary and interdisciplinary research.
+They maintain close links with society and draw inspiration from scientific and societal questions of the future, which they translate into fundamental research questions.